TristanGrayCC/azure-web/readme.md

 ### Web App

-Web interface which will be used to update the car list
+Web interface which will be used to update the car list written as an MVC and WebForms application.

 #### Running CTS Web App